Supervision &

 Specialization and Areas of Focus

 Laura works primarily in the area of trauma from a somatic-based perspective.
-She has been trained in EMDR and self-regulation therapy (SRT), the latter of which informs the entirety of her practice with adult clients.
-Additionally, Laura has trained in emotion focused therapy (EFT), applying its attachment-based principles across populations.
-Laura maintains training and personal supervision/consultation with colleagues in these areas of practice.
-She also does not hesitate to consult with CAP and PAA advisors as needed.
+She has been trained in Deep Brain Reorienting (DBR), EMDR and Self-Regulation Therapy (SRT).
+Additionally, Laura also integrates principles of Internal Family Systems (IFS).
+Laura maintains training and personal supervision/consultation with colleagues and supervisors in these areas of practice.
+She also does not hesitate to consult with CAP and PAA consultants as needed.

 Laura has a passion for the creative and expressive arts and has undertaken multiple workshops and seminars over the past 30 years.
 This is an area of interest that she continues to explore and deepen her personal practice.
-Prior to the pandemic, Laura’s office was in a naturopathic clinic of multi-modal practitioners, reflecting a collaborative approach to health as a best practice.
-In this clinic they had the opportunity to undertake group supervision so that each practitioner could provide their expertise on a client’s case.
+Laura worked for 9 years in a multi-modal clinic, embodying a collaborative approach to health as a best practice.

 Collaboration